nouvellecuisine/nccamera/README.md

 - The video will not fit in the camera's RAM so a memory card should be inserted in the camera.
 - The provided `path` should not exist, otherwise it will not be overwritten.
+- A temporary file will be created in the same directory as the given `path`.

 ## Example of using image data